Visual AI Takes Quality Control to a New Level

 Motherboards by Super Micro [Source: Scott Gelber]

-In general, visual quality control is a method or process to inspect equipment or structures for discovering defects, damages, missing parts, or other irregularities in production or manufacturing.
+In general, visual quality control is a method or process to inspect equipment or structures to discover defects, damages, missing parts, or other irregularities in production or manufacturing.
 It is an important method of confirming the quality and safety of manufactured products.
-The optical inspection systems are mostly used for visual quality control in factories and assembly lines, where the control would be hard or ineffective with human workers.
+Optical inspection systems are mostly used for visual quality control in factories and assembly lines, where the control would be hard or ineffective with human workers.

 What Are the Main Benefits of Automatic Visual Inspection?